 The executive board is responsible for compliance to the code of ethics and ensures that that all employees are informed about the contents and the nature of this code.

-More information on this matter can be found in the Code of Ethics.
+More information on this topic can be found under Code of Ethics.

 The ICT policy offers guarantees for the reliable provision of information.